Frexom/pre-commit-hooks/README.md

 This hook runs pytest before every commit, in order to be sure that all tests pass when editing the code. **/!\\ Warning /!\\** It is advised not to use this pre-commit hook if your tests do not run in a couple seconds.

-If you do have slow tests and fast tests, you can tell Pytest-check to only run the fast tests.
+If you do have both slow tests and fast tests, you can tell Pytest-check to only run the fast tests.
 For this, you need to specify the `--run-only` argument.

 ```yaml
 repos: